SelrahcD/selrahcd.github.io/_posts/2013-10-18-prismjs-and-angularjs.md

 ---
 layout: "post-no-feature"
 title: Using PrismJs with AngularJs
-description: "If you need to display code snippets in an AngularJs application you migth want to read this !"
+description: "If you need to display code snippets in an AngularJs application you might want to read this !"
 category: articles
 tags:
   - AngularJs